-Check out our list of free don't-miss activities in Havana, Cuba!
+Check out our List of budget-friendly things to do in Havana, Cuba.

 Located only 103 miles from the coast of Florida, until the 1950's Cuba was a trendy vacation destination for movie stars like John Wayne and Ava Gardner and singers like Frank Sinatra.
 Following the Cuban Revolution, the embargo of the late 50's and Kennedy's travel ban of 1963 brought Cuban getaways to an abrupt halt.
 For over five decades, Americans were restricted from visiting the island nation of Cuba.
 But in 2016, after President Obama visited Cuba and eased travel restrictions, Americans again began making the short flight from Florida cities down to Havana and Santiago.
 However, the changes in 2016 did not entirely open up Cuba for US tourism, and certain restrictions still apply.

 Our step-by-step guide to visiting Cuba as an American will provide you with the necessary procedures should you wish to visit Cuba yourself.